ContainerSolutions/tinkerbell-rpi4-workflow/README.md

 Tinkerbell is engine for provisioning bare metal servers, it helps users to build fully bootable and operational machine from scratch.
 It can be used for any type of the machine from traditional x86_64 servers to arm based single boards computers.
 This repository contains step by step instruction, how leverage tinkerbell provisoning engine to build fully operational k8s cluster.
+It is assumed some familiarity with tinkerbell concepts in the below instruction.

 ## Preparation:
 ### Setting local environment